michaelx/gulp-jekyll/README.md

 - Disabled sprites and fonts watch task
 - Disabled gzip task, will be covered by s3_website
 - Added a few comments here and there for clarity
+- JSON-LD instead of Microdata markup for structured data

 ### What’s Coming Next